33 Best Bird Photography Tips for Stunning Bird Shots

 29. Use Prime Lens for Better Image Quality

-500mm and 600mm primes are the two best options when it comes to bird photography.
+500mm and 600mm primes are the two best focal length options when it comes to bird photography.
 You can get these prime lenses from popular brands like Sony, Nikon, and Canon.

-The only downside is that they are a little heavy when compared to the zoom ones.
+The only downside of these lenses is that they are a little heavy when compared to the zoom ones.
 So, you may find it a little tough to carry.